EdiNation/OpenEDI-Specification/README.md

 - **Description**

 Use OpenAPI **description** attribute to pass in additional comments at each level of the EDI segment/composite element.
 This is optional.

+### Convert EDI Composite Data Element to OpenEDI

+EDI Composite Data Elements are represented as Schema objects and are marked with the `x-edination-composite-id` extension property.
+All available concepts to convert EDI Segment to OpenEDI are also applicable for EDI Composite Data Element.

+### Convert EDI Data Element to OpenEDI